collinear-ai/SafetyTaxonomy/replit.md

 ## Overview

-This is a full-stack web application that visualizes AI safety taxonomy data through an interactive sunburst chart.
+This is a static web application that visualizes AI safety taxonomy data through an interactive sunburst chart.
 The application provides comprehensive framework mapping for AI safety and security standards including OWASP, NIST, EU AI Act, US EO 14110, and UK AI Whitepaper.
-Built with React, TypeScript, Express, and D3.js for data visualization.
+Built with React, TypeScript, and D3.js for data visualization, deployed as a static site reading CSV data directly from the browser.

 ## User Preferences